 THIS IS NOT A POLICE REPORT.

-As a Responsible Employee or Campus Security Authority you are required to report Clery Act violations, and incidents of sexual and domestic violence, and stalking.
+As a Responsible Employee or Campus Security Authority you are required to report Clery Act violations, and incidents of sexual assault (rape), domestic and dating violence and stalking.
 This should be done using the SIU Campus Crime Reports.

 Submit a Crime Report.